-The vision of many coaches has shifted towards training a more powerful, aggressive game with less margin for error – a less consistent tactic with an emphasis on completing the point within the first three or four balls.
+The vision of many coaches has shifted towards training for a more powerful, aggressive game with less margin for error — a less consistent tactic with an emphasis on completing the point within the first three or four shots.

 On paper it all sounds good and it seems possible, but when building competitive players, educating them under this vision is as unreal as it is detrimental to the player's mental health.
-Under this motto, anxious and weak-headed individuals are built who, in the face of situations of pressure or adversity, will reveal their fragility.
+Under this motto, anxious and weak-headed individuals are built, whose fragility will come to the surface in the face of situations of pressure or adversity.

-It's having control of the ball, the swing, your body and your mind that needs to be programmed and trained to ensure that every ball you hit has a life of its own.
-Watch matches played at Roland Garros and watch the perfect demonstration of brutal control of all your skills during the 9+ ball rallies at impressive speed.
+It is also about having control of the ball, the swing, the body and your mind that must be programmed and trained to give life for every ball.
+Observe a Roland Garros match and watch the perfect demonstration of brutal control of all your skills during 9+ ball rallies at impressive speed.

-The key is to hit the ball very hard, with a good height over the net, with a good headroom away from the lines and run to get to all the balls as if your life depended on this workout.
+The key is to hit the ball very hard, with a good height over the net, with a good headroom away from the lines and run all the balls as if your life depended on this workout.